Clueless-Aware/BackendAPI/README.md

 * `python manage.py collectstatic`

 ## Running il local network
-- To run this project on local network, you will need to add the following environment variables to your .env file
+- To run this project on a local network, you will need to add the following environment variables to your .env file.
 - Set private network

-`APP_ALLOWED_HOSTS` = host_ip
+`APP_ALLOWED_HOSTS` = Your Local Ip

 ```bash
     docker-compose build